 - reduction of noncompliance and medical errors through data-driven peer review

 Data collection and feedback reporting are performed using the American Heart Association’s Patient Management Tool™ (PMT), an online, interactive system provided by Quintiles Real World & Late Phase Research.

-For more information, check out the Get With The Guidelines-AFIB fact sheet (opens in new window), data elements (opens in new window), and CRF (opens in new window).
+For more information, check out the Get With The Guidelines-AFIB fact sheet (opens in new window), data elements (opens in new window), CRF (opens in new window), and ablation feature (opens in new window).